Aaqibb3/Alined/privacy.md

 ## Backups and Exports

 Alined allows you to create backups and focused exports manually.
+Alined Expenses allows user-initiated expense exports.

 - Backups and exports are created only when you choose to generate them.
 - Exported files are saved or shared only through the system destinations you select.
 - The developer does not automatically receive exported files.

 Once an exported file leaves the app, you are responsible for how it is stored or shared.

+## Device Backups

+Alined Expenses may be included in Android device backup or device transfer if those features are enabled on your device.
+This is handled by Android and your Google/device settings, not by a developer-owned Alined server.

 ## Notifications